-Tell us about what you are doing now and what it involves - a typical working day
+Tell us about what you are doing now and what it involves - a typical working day.

 A typical day could involve boarding a container ship in the morning to undertake arrival formalities with the captain.
-Then return to the office, look at time reports on container vessels calls and identify ways we can turn these vessels around more quickly while in port.
-An afternoon may then involve booking 20 cars and five diggers onto a ship down to South America and completing the necessary documentation.
+Then return to the office, look at time reports on container vessel calls and identify ways to turn those vessels around more quickly while in port.
+The afternoon might involve booking 20 cars and five diggers onto a ship down to South America and completing the necessary documentation.